About Your Surgery

 The MiraLAX will cause frequent bowel movements, so be sure to be near a bathroom the evening before your surgery or procedure.

 At 5:00 pm on the day before your surgery, start drinking the MiraLAX bowel preparation.
 Drink1 (8-ounce) glass of the mixture every 15 minutes until the container is empty.
 When you’re finished drinking the MiraLAX, drink 4 to 6 glasses of clear liquids.
-You can continue to drink clear liquids until 2 hours before your surgery.
+You can continue to drink clear liquids until midnight.

 Apply zinc oxide ointment or Desitin® to the skin around your anus after every bowel movement.
 This helps prevent irritation.